openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 @endsphinxdirective

 ## Introduction
-This document assumes that you already tried [Default Quantization](@ref pot_default_quantization_usage) for the same model.
+For this article it'll be assumed that you already tried [Default Quantization](@ref pot_default_quantization_usage) for the same model.
 In case when it introduces a significant accuracy degradation, the Accuracy-aware Quantization algorithm can be used to remain accuracy within the pre-defined range.
 This may cause a degradation of performance in comparison to [Default Quantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.

-> **NOTE**: In case of GNA `target_device`, the Accuracy-aware Quantization algorithm behavior is different.
-It is searching for the best configuration selecting between INT8 and INT16 precisions for weights of each layer.
+> **NOTE**: The Accuracy-aware Quantization algorithm behavior is different for GNA `target_device`.
+It is searching for the best configuration, selecting between INT8 and INT16 precisions for weights of each layer.
 The algorithm works for the `performance` preset only.
-For the `accuracy` preset, this algorithm is not helpful since the whole model is already in INT16 precision.
+This algorithm is not helpful, for the `accuracy` preset, since the whole model is already in INT16 precision.

-A script for Accuracy-aware Quantization includes four steps:
+Script for Accuracy-aware Quantization includes four steps:
-1. Prepare data and dataset interface
+1. Prepare data and dataset interface.
-2. Define accuracy metric
+2. Define accuracy metric.
-3. Select quantization parameters
+3. Select quantization parameters.
-4. Define and run quantization process
+4. Define and run quantization process.

 ## Prepare data and dataset interface
 This step is the same as in the case of [Default Quantization](@ref pot_default_quantization_usage).
-The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and its format should correspond to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.
+The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)`.
+In there, `annotation` is required and its format should correspond to the expectations of the `Metric` class.
+The `metadata` is an optional field that can be used to store additional information required for post-processing.

 ## Define accuracy metric
 To control accuracy during the optimization a `openvino.tools.pot.Metric` interface should be implemented.
-Each implementation should override the following properties:
+Each implementation should override the following properties and methods:

+**Properties**
 - `value` - returns the accuracy metric value for the last model output in a format of `Dict[str, numpy.array]`.
 - `avg_value` - returns the average accuracy metric over collected model results in a format of `Dict[str, numpy.array]`.
-- `higher_better` should return `True` if a higher value of the metric corresponds to better performance, otherwise, returns `False`.
+- `higher_better` if a higher value of the metric corresponds to better performance return `True` , otherwise, `False`.
 Default implementation returns `True`.

-and methods:
+**Methods**
 - `update(output, annotation)` - calculates and updates the accuracy metric value using the last model output and annotation.
 The model output and annotation should be passed in this method.
 It should also contain the model-specific post-processing in case the model returns the raw output.
 - `reset()` - resets collected accuracy metric.
 - `get_attributes()` - returns a dictionary of metric attributes: